Business Rates explained

 The Rateable Value is reassessed every few years by the VOA and for most properties it represents an open market annual rent on a set date.

 Rateable Values in the rating list in force from 1 April 2017 are using a rental valuation date of 1 April 2015 but physical factors affecting the property may alter that assessment.
+For the 2023 Rating List, the values coming into force on 1 April 2023 are using a rental valuation date of 1 April 2021.

 Occupiers and owners have a right of appeal against their assessment.